 Each week, the group members are given a theme that we then use to create a recipe around.
-Tomorrow will be my first post with the group and I can’t wait to share the theme and my recipe with you!
+Tomorrow’s post will be comfort food like you’ve never seen it.
+Grown Up Mac ‘n Cheese!

 But TODAY, I have something that’s equally as wonderful to share.
 It’s magical and wonderful and it’s likely to cause you to see unicorns in your sleep.
-It’s gingerbread with a yummilicious twist!
+It’s gingerbread with a yummi twist!

 - FOR THE CAKE